redhat-developer/gitops-operator/docs/Integrate GitOps with Secrets Management.md

     2023/05/15 18:10:35 Updated Role policy for Role gitops-role-dev-aws-creds
     ```

     e.
+Check the role policy on AWS to confirm the <aws_region> of **Resource** in role policy matches the cluster region.
+    ```
+    {
+	"Version": "2012-10-17",
+	"Statement": [
+		{
+			"Effect": "Allow",
+			"Action": [
+				"secretsmanager:GetSecretValue",
+				"secretsmanager:DescribeSecret"
+			],
+			"Resource": "arn:aws:secretsmanager:<aws_region>:<aws_account_id>:secret:your-secret-xxxxxx"
+		}
+	]
+}
+    ```

+    f.
 Bind the service account with the role ARN by running the following command:
     ```
     oc annotate -n dev sa/default eks.amazonaws.com/role-arn="<aws_role_arn>"
     ```

 3. Create a secret provider class to define your secrets store provider:

 `SecretProviderClass` resource is namespaced.
-Create a `secret-provider-class-aws.yaml` file in `/environments/dev/apps/app-taxi/services/taxi/base/config` directory in your GitOps repository.
+Create a `secret-provider-class-aws.yaml` file in the same directory where the target deployment is located in your GitOps repository.

 *Example `secret-provider-app.yaml` file*
 ```
 apiVersion: secrets-store.csi.x-k8s.io/v1
 kind: SecretProviderClass
 metadata:
   name: my-aws-provider
   namespace: dev  \\ Has to match the namespace of the resource which is going to use the secret
 spec:
   provider: aws  \\ Specify the provider as aws
   parameters:  \\ Specify provider-specific parameters
     objects: |
       - objectName: "gitops-secret"  \\ This is the secret name you created in AWS
         objectType: "secretsmanager"
 ```
-After pushing this YAML file to your GitOps repository, the namespace-scoped `SecretProviderClass` resource will be populated in `dev-app-taxi` application page in Argo CD UI and automatically syncs as the KAM generated applications have Sync Policy set to automated.
+After pushing this YAML file to your GitOps repository, the namespace-scoped `SecretProviderClass` resource will be populated in the target application page in Argo CD UI.
+You may need to manually **Sync** the `SecretProviderClass` resource if the Sync Policy your application is not set to Auto.

 ### Configure the resource to use this mounted secret

 1. Add volume mounts configuration in the target resource

-In this documentation we will add volume mounting to deployment of app-taxi and configure the container pod to use the mounted secret.
+In this documentation we will add volume mounting to a deployment and configure the container pod to use the mounted secret.

-*Example updated `/environments/dev/apps/app-taxi/services/taxi/base/config/100-deployment.yaml` file to use the secret provider class*
+*Example deployment file to use the secret provider class*
 ```
 apiVersion: apps/v1
 kind: Deployment
 metadata:
   creationTimestamp: null
   labels:
     app.kubernetes.io/name: taxi
     app.kubernetes.io/part-of: app-taxi
     name: taxi
     namespace: dev
 spec:
   replicas: 1
   selector:
     matchLabels:
     app.kubernetes.io/name: taxi
     app.kubernetes.io/part-of: app-taxi
   strategy: {}
   template:
     metadata:
     creationTimestamp: null
     labels:
       app.kubernetes.io/name: taxi
       app.kubernetes.io/part-of: app-taxi
     spec:
       containers:
         - image: nginxinc/nginx-unprivileged:latest
           imagePullPolicy: Always
           name: taxi
           ports:
             - containerPort: 8080
           volumeMounts:
             - name: secrets-store-inline
               mountPath: "/mnt/secrets-store"
               readOnly: true
           resources: {}
     serviceAccountName: default
     volumes:
       - name: secrets-store-inline
         csi:
           driver: secrets-store.csi.k8s.io
           readOnly: true
           volumeAttributes:
           secretProviderClass: "my-aws-provider"
     status: {}
 ```
-Click `REFRESH` on the `dev-app-taxi` application page to apply the updated manifest.
+Click `REFRESH` on the target application page to apply the updated deployment manifest.
 Then you can observe that all resources will be successfully synced up.

 2. Verification
 List the secrets in the pod mount: